Increase the life of CDs and DVDs

 laptop

-If multiple drives have the same problem, it could be the reproduction.
-Especially if you have to use it for a long time it collects dust and the laser beam does not focus properly or at all.
-Try playing your discs in another player.
+If many discs have the same problem, the player may be at fault.
+Especially if you have to use it for a long time, it collects dust and the laser beam does not focus properly or at all.
+Try playing your discs on another player.

 Finally, you can try to copy the optical discs to a hard disk or scan them for data integrity using different software, e.g. the CDRoller , which can really help you recover your lost data (in many cases).